maddyrombes/uxdi-lesson/README.md

 ### HTML

 HTML stands for Hyper Text Markup Language.
-It's not technically a coding 'language', but it is absolutely essential
+It's not technically a coding 'language', but it makes up ...

 ### CSS